wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 $$M_{sc,y} = M_{sc,yO} + V_u (e_x)$$

-Do not apply this moment adjustment blindly - it's not always applicable.
+However, this moment adjustment is not always applicable.
 The applicability depends on the FEM software you are using.
-Columns are typically modeled as one-dimensional stick elements without any physical dimensions; therefore, you'll have to see how the software is reporting forces.
+Columns are typically modeled as one-dimensional stick elements without any physical dimensions; therefore, you'll have to see how and where your software is reporting forces.
 Is it reporting moment at the face of the column?
 At the centroid of the column?
 At some distance d away from the column?
 Is the moment derived from integration of the slab stresses?
 Or is it derived from the column reactions?